June 12, 2026

 Walks with a leash or collar

-Some cats can also tolerate a leash and collar or leash and harness.
-If you want to introduce this technique, do so at a low-stress time.
+Some cats can also tolerate a leash and collar, or leash and harness.
+If you want to introduce this technique, do so in a low-stress environment.
 Using treats as the harness is introduced can also be effective.

 By providing your feline friend with supervised outdoor time or allowing them to explore from a catio or enclosure, you are helping keep your cat safe and comfortable while still getting the enrichment of the outdoors.